PhloxEngine/TemplateGame/README.md

 # TemplateGame
- A Template Game for Phlox Engine's rewrite that is currently on hold.
+ A Template Game for hamburgerEngine's rewrite that is currently on hold.